royaarian101/Optuna/README.md

 Remember to resize your images to (128 × 128 × 3) or change the input_shape in previous cell according to your desired size.

+# Citing
 **Please ensure to include the following citations when utilizing any part of the code:**

-**[1] Arian, R., Aghababaei, A., Soltanipour, A., Khodabandeh, Z., Rakhshani, S., Iyer, S. B., Ashtari, F., Rabbani, H., & Kafieh, R. (2024).
+[1] Arian, R., Aghababaei, A., Soltanipour, A., Khodabandeh, Z., Rakhshani, S., Iyer, S. B., Ashtari, F., Rabbani, H., & Kafieh, R. (2024).
 SLO-net: Enhancing multiple sclerosis diagnosis beyond optical coherence tomography using infrared reflectance scanning laser ophthalmoscopy images.
-Translational Vision Science & Technology, 13(7), 13. https://doi.org/10.1167/tvst.13.7.13**
+Translational Vision Science & Technology, 13(7), 13. https://doi.org/10.1167/tvst.13.7.13

-**[2] Aghababaei A, Arian R, Soltanipour A, Ashtari F, Rabbani H, Kafieh R. Discrimination of Multiple Sclerosis using Scanning Laser Ophthalmoscopy Images with Autoencoder-Based Feature Extraction.
+[2] Aghababaei A, Arian R, Soltanipour A, Ashtari F, Rabbani H, Kafieh R. Discrimination of Multiple Sclerosis using Scanning Laser Ophthalmoscopy Images with Autoencoder-Based Feature Extraction.
 Multiple Sclerosis and Related Disorders.
-2024 Aug 1;88:105743–3.**
+2024 Aug 1;88:105743–3.